Eat-Local/eat-local-fe/README.md

 </details>

 ## About The Project
 Are you looking to support local businesses?
 Look no further!
-Eat Local allows you to search by city, state, zipcode, the name of a business, and just about anything else to help you find restaurants, markets, and breweries local to your area.
+This accessible application allows you to search by city, state, zipcode, the name of a business, and just about anything else to help you find restaurants, markets, and breweries local to your area.
 Click a business to learn more it, check out its location, and, as a logged in user, store and delete your favorites.
 <br>

 <h3 align="center">Highlight Part Of The Project:</h3>